Los Altos (state): Second period of separation

 Guatemala became a sovereign and independent republic on 21 March 1847.
-By 1848, the situation in Guatemala was chaotic: Serapio Cruz was attacking Quiché region, inciting revolts against the government; there were riots in the eastern part of the country; liberals and conservatives were in constant conflictthe.
-The liberals were able to force Carraera to resign on 17 August 1848 and into exile.
+By 1848, the situation in Guatemala was chaotic: Serapio Cruz was attacking Quiché region, inciting revolts against the government; there were riots in the eastern part of the country; liberals and conservatives were in constant conflict.
+The liberals were able to force Carrera to resign on 17 August 1848 and into exile.

-On Carraera's absence, the Quetzaltenango capitulars – led by general Agustín Guzmán, who occupied the city after Corregidor General Mariano Paredes was called to Guatemala City to take over the presidential office – declared that Los Altos was an independent state once again on 26 August 1848.
+On Carrera's absence, the Quetzaltenango capitulars – led by general Agustín Guzmán, who occupied the city after Corregidor General Mariano Paredes was called to Guatemala City to take over the presidential office – declared that Los Altos was an independent state once again on 26 August 1848.
 The new state had the support of the government of El Salvador led by President Doroteo Vasconcelos and the rebel guerrilla army of Vicente and Cruz who were declared enemies of general Carrera.
 On 5 September, the criollos altenses chose a formal government led by Fernando Antonio Martínez.

 The existence of Los Altos lasted until 8 May 1849; when Guzmán went to meet with representatives of President Paredes in Antigua Guatemala, Carrera took the opportunity to take Quetzaltenango and remained in the plaza.
 By then, Carrera already had the military support of the Corregidor of Suchitepéquez, José Víctor Zavala, whom the Paredes government had appointed to arrest Carrera; however, instead of arresting Carrera, Zavala placed himself at Carrera's command.

 Paredes heard the news, and the indigenous groups' massive support for Carrera.
 After discussion with liberals and conservatives, Paredes decided to revoke the death penalty on Carrera on the advice of the conservative Luis Batres Juarros, who made him see that fighting Carrera would open a front in the west of the country.
 Moreover, Paredes appointed Carrera as the Commander General of Arms, with authorization to pacify of the rebels in the east of the country, and to direct military operations in the manner he deemed appropriate.
 Faced with this decree, the main liberal leaders fled to El Salvador, where President Vasconcelos gave them asylum.